configcat-labs/ab-testing-nestJS-sample/README.md

 ## Build & Run
-Instructions for building:
+Follow these steps to clone this repository on your computer:
+- Click on the green "Code" button in the repository's page and copy the URL in the text field that pops up.
+- Open up your command line application.
+- Paste and run the command:  `git clone https://github.com/configcat-labs/ab-testing-nestJS-sample.git`.
+- Navigate to the newly created folder: "ab-testing-nestJS-sample".

+Once you're in the folder, you'll have to run the Nest.js backend and then the React.js frontend.

-To run the backend
+To run the backend:

-`npm run start` or `npm run start:dev` to enable automatic reloading.
+Run `npm run start`, or `npm run start:dev` to enable automatic reloading.

-To run the frontend
+To run the frontend, exeute these commands:

-`cd frontend`
+1. `cd frontend`
-`npm run start`
+2. `npm run start`

+**Info**: You can find the code for the newsletter in the `App.js` file in the frontend folder.
 ## Learn more

 Useful links to technical resources.